RebelToolbox/RebelDocumentation/contributing/pr_workflow.rst

 .. highlight:: shell

-The so-called "PR workflow" used by Godot is common to many projects using Git, and should be familiar to veteran free software contributors.
+The so-called "PR workflow" used by Rebel Toolbox is common to many projects using Git, and should be familiar to veteran free software contributors.
 The idea is that only a small number (if any) commit directly to the *master* branch.
 Instead, contributors *fork* the project (i.e. create a copy of it, which